dimagi/commcare-cloud/docs/changelog/0009-blob-metadata-part-2.md

 ## Steps to update
-Before executing any shell commands, set the `ENV` variable to the name of the CommCareHQ environment you are migrating.
+Before executing any shell commands, set the `ENV` variable to the name of the CommCare HQ environment you are migrating.

 ```sh
 ENV=your_environment_name